HG-kaggle/CIBMTR---Equity-in-post-HCT-Survival-Predictions/README.md

 **Agenda for the meeting**
 2024-12-30
 - [ ] 1.
 Register for Kaggle and GH, share this project, brief introduction for GH usage for members that do not know the functionality of GH.
 - [x] 2.
 Enrol in teams in Kaggle
 - [x] 3.
 Background information on the project (life-science, C-index(enhanced one), objective of the model)
 - [x] 4.
 Introduction on the variables on the training set
 - [ ] 5.
 Discussion on the preliminary model that we use to predict.
 (XGboost in survival analysis, classification work on real event before conducting XGboost?)
 - [ ] 6.
 Schedule in meeting.

+2024-12-31
+- [ ] 1.
+Data cleaning, imputation on NA values, what method should we use to impute the categorical values?

 **Notes for the meeting**